kamerynjw/kamerynjw.github.io/teaching/2023/math211.md

 Announcements
 -------------

+* (10/18) If you want to know more about what Galois did to show the unsolvability of the quintic and aren't happy with a brief "this would be an entire algebra class", the [wikipedia page for Galois](https://en.wikipedia.org/wiki/%C3%89variste_Galois#Galois_theory) has a short statement of what he showed.
+And clicking some of the links will give you an idea of how much theory needs to be built up to get at Galois's proof.

 * (10/5) [Here](e1answers.pdf) is the answer key for midterm 1.

 * (9/27) To turn in your unit 1 metacognition diary on Friday, 9/29: after the exam you should have one final entry, reflecting on the unit as a whole.
 After you finish that, either email me your diary or drop off a physical copy at my office.
 (If I'm not there, leave it in the mailbox.)